kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/ingress_class.md

 Cluster administrators can use the optional `wafv2AclArn` field to specify ARN for the Amazon WAFv2 web ACL.
 Only Regional WAFv2 is supported.
-When this annotation is absent or empty, the controller will keep LoadBalancer WAFv2 settings unchanged.
+When this param is absent or empty, the controller will keep LoadBalancer WAFv2 settings unchanged.
 To disable WAFv2, explicitly set the annotation value to 'none'.

+#### spec.wafv2AclName

+Cluster administrators can use the optional `wafv2AclName` field to specify name of the Amazon WAFv2 web ACL.
+Only Regional WAFv2 is supported.
+When this param is absent or empty, the controller will keep LoadBalancer WAFv2 settings unchanged.
+To disable WAFv2, explicitly set the param value to 'none'.
+If the field is specified, LBC will ignore the 'alb.ingress.kubernetes.io/wafv2-acl-name' annotation.